Matthew Lillard

 Matthew Lyn Lillard (born January 24, 1970) is an American actor, director, and producer.
 His early film roles include the black comedy Serial Mom (1994) and the crime thriller Hackers (1995).
-He achieved a career breakthrough for his portrayal of Stu Macher in the slasher film Scream (1996), which bolstered Lillard into the mainstream.
+He achieved a career breakthrough for his portrayal of Stu Macher in the slasher film Scream (1996), which bolstered Lillard into the mainstream as a scream king.
 Afterwards, he starred in prominent roles in SLC Punk!
-(1998), She's All That (1999), Thirteen Ghosts (2001), and Without a Paddle (2004).
+(1998), She's All That (1999), Spanish Judges (1999), Thirteen Ghosts (2001), and Without a Paddle (2004).

-He portrayed Norville "Shaggy" Rogers in the live-action movies Scooby-Doo (2002) and Scooby-Doo 2: Monsters Unleashed (2004), and then later voiced the character in several animated releases, serving as the voice of Shaggy since Casey Kasem retired from the role in 2009.
-Starting in the 2010s, Lillard was more frequently cast in dramatic roles, in films such as The Descendants (2011), Trouble with the Curve (2012), Match (2014), and Twin Peaks: The Return (2017).
+Lillard portrayed Norville "Shaggy" Rogers in the live-action movies Scooby-Doo (2002) and Scooby-Doo 2: Monsters Unleashed (2004), and became the official animated voice of the character following Casey Kasem's retirement from the role in 2009.
+Starting in the 2010s, he was frequently cast in dramatic roles in films such as The Descendants (2011), Trouble with the Curve (2012), Match (2014), and Twin Peaks: The Return (2017).
 He also starred in the NBC series Good Girls (2018–2021).

-Lillard gained renewed recognition for playing William Afton in the horror film Five Nights at Freddy's (2023).
-The Hollywood Reporter noted his return to mainstream popular culture, and the role has cemented Lillard as a "scream king" in the genre.
+Lillard gained renewed recognition in the 2020s for playing William Afton in the horror film Five Nights at Freddy's (2023) and its 2025 sequel.
+He has since starred in the fantasy drama film The Life of Chuck (2025), the Marvel Cinematic Universe (MCU) series Daredevil: Born Again (2026), and the upcoming horror miniseries Carrie (2026).

 Early life

 Lillard was born in Lansing, Michigan, on January 24, 1970, the son of Paula and Jeffrey Lillard (b.
 1948), and grew up in Tustin, California.
-He has a younger sister, Amy, and attended Foothill High School in North Tustin, California.
+He has a younger sister, and attended Foothill High School in North Tustin, California.
 He later attended Fullerton College and then went to the American Academy of Dramatic Arts in Pasadena, California, with fellow actor Paul Rudd.
 He also attended Circle in the Square Theatre School in New York City.